CodeCraftsmanSandeep/everything_is_logical/data_structures/non_linear_data_strutures/graphs/readme.md

   - Tree edge:
     - Edge that is part of DFS tree, i.e edge which is used while performing DFS traversal.
   - Back Edge:
     - An edge that connects a vertex to one of its ancestors in the DFS tree.
-Back edges indicate cycles and are used to help find strongly connected components.
+Back edges indicate cycles.
   - Forward Edge:
     - An edge that connects a vertex to one of its descendants, but is not part of the DFS tree.
   - Cross Edge: